 The school year starts on July 1st and ends on June 30th of the following year.
 Enrollment is open year-round.
 Transfers are accepted throughout the school year.
-Most students enroll for the new school year during July and August.
+We do not take enrollments for the new school year until after June 1.
+Most students enroll for the new school year between June 1 – August 1.

 The student’s enrollment at Daniel 1 Academy begins on the date he/she registers for that school year.
 (Example: Student starts home schooling in August, but does not register until sometime in November.
 The school days between August and November will not be counted as school days at Daniel 1 Academy.)

 Daniel 1 Academy requires a minimum of 180 days but we do not require an attendance report.
 Parents are to be responsible for making sure their student meets this requirement.